 - Throw in a couple garlic cloves or some garlic powder.

-- Flaked almonds or hulled pumpkin seeds (pepitas) can be mixed in for extra crunch.
+- Mix in flaked almonds or hulled pumpkin seeds (pepitas) for extra crunch.

 - 16 ounces (450 g) tenderstem broccoli (broccolini)

 - 1/4 teaspoon sea salt